scalessec/Toast-Swift/README.markdown

 Compatibility
 ------------------
-Version `1.1.0` and later requires Swift 2.2 and Xcode 7.3. `1.0.0` can be used with Swift 2.1 and earlier version of Xcode.
+Version `1.1.0` and later requires Swift 2.2 and Xcode 7.3. `1.0.0` can be used with Swift 2.1 and earlier versions of Xcode.

 MIT License
 -----------